CapnSquirrel/CS31-w20/week2 discussion.md

 The while loop follows these steps:

-1. **Check Condition:** If the conditional is true, we execute the code block, otherwise, we break out of the loop.
+1. **Check Condition:** If the condition is true, we execute the code block, otherwise, we break out of the loop and continue executing with whatever comes next in the program.
 2. **Execute Code Block:** If the conditional was true in (1), we will execute everything in the code block, then go back to (1).

-## Do-While Loop
+### Do-While Loop

 Just like a while loop, except we always execute the code block before checking the continuation condition.